c0rydoras/slides/README.md

-- `theme`: Path to `json` file containing a [glamour theme](https://github.com/charmbracelet/glamour/tree/master/styles), can also be a link to a remote `json` file which slides will fetch before presenting.
+- `theme`: Path to `json` file containing a [glamour theme](https://github.com/charmbracelet/glamour/tree/master/styles), can also be a link to a remote `json` file which folien will fetch before presenting.
 - `author`: A `string` to display on the bottom-left corner of the presentation view.
 Defaults to the OS current user's full name.
 Can be empty to hide the author.
 - `date`: A `string` that is used to format today's date in the `YYYY-MM-DD` format.
 If the date is not a valid format, the string will be displayed.
 Defaults to `YYYY-MM-DD`.
 - `paging`: A `string` that contains 0 or more `%d` directives.
-The first `%d` will be replaced with the current slide number and the second `%d` will be replaced with the total slides count.
+The first `%d` will be replaced with the current slide number and the second `%d` will be replaced with the total folien count.
 Defaults to `Slide %d / %d`.
   You will need to surround the paging value with quotes if it starts with `%`.

 #### Date format